dekoza/mtgpl/docs/_sources/glossary.rst.txt

    Vanguard
       1. A casual variant in which each player plays the role of a famous character.
 See rule 902, "Vanguard."
-      2.A card type seen only on nontraditional Magic cards in the Vanguard casual variant.
+      2. A card type seen only on nontraditional Magic cards in the Vanguard casual variant.
 A vanguard card is not a permanent.
 See rule 311, "Vanguards."

    Vanishing
       A keyword ability that limits how long a permanent remains on the battlefield.
 See rule 702.62, "Vanishing."